illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Readme.md

 ## Setting up Your Team Repo

 Following the GitHub tutorial, you will need to generate an additional public/private keypair via the `ssh-keygen` command.
-In GitHub though, we will be creating a [Deploy Key](https://gist.github.com/zhujunsan/a0becf82ade50ed06115 "webpage for Deploy Key explanation")
+In GitHub though, we will be creating a [Deploy Key](https://gist.github.com/zhujunsan/a0becf82ade50ed06115 "webpage for Deploy Key explanation").

 Then you will clone your team-repo into your buildserver account.
 This is the place we will be deploying your application from.